 The proposed project would construct intersections at eight major crossroads as follows: Tar Road, future Clark Road, S. Joe Wilson Road, S. Duncanville Road, S. Cockrell Hill Road, S. Westmoreland Road, S. Hampton Road, and Uhl Road.
 The proposed project would also construct a grade separation at the BNSF Railroad.
-In addition, the western limit of the project would tie into a grade separation at US 67 which would be constructed under a separate project prior to construction of Loop 9, Segment A. The eastern limit of the project would tie into a grade separation at IH 35E which would be constructed project prior to constructed at IH 35E which would be constructed under a separate project prior A.
+In addition, the western limit of the project would tie into a grade separation at US 67 which would be constructed under a separate project prior to construction of Loop 9, Segment A. The eastern limit of the project would tie into a grade separation at IH 35E which would be constructed under a separate project prior to construction of Loop 9, Segment A.